earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/04-numpy-arrays/2019-08-01-numpy-arrays-landing-page.md

 ## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Day Four!

 Welcome to Day Four of the Earth Analytics Bootcamp!
 Today, you will learn about a commonly used data structure in Python for scientific data: numpy arrays.
 You will write `Python` code to import text data (.txt and .csv) as `numpy arrays` and to manipulate, summarize, and plot data in `numpy arrays`.
-You will also install a `Python` package called `earthpy`, which will provide more functionality to work with earth systems data and help you to organize your working directories and data downloads.

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives